jphalimi/PythonForMIC/Doc/library/decimal.rst

    Set the current context for the active thread to *c*.

-You can also use the :keyword:`with` statement and the :func:`localcontext` function to temporarily change the active context.
+Beginning with Python 2.5, you can also use the :keyword:`with` statement and the :func:`localcontext` function to temporarily change the active context.

 .. function:: localcontext([c])